Molly O'Neill nature track

 Disability access level - medium

-- Picnic tables, and toilets with concrete path access, are available at David Reid carpark, at the start of the track.
+• There are picnic tables and accessible toilets with a concrete path leading to them at David Reid carpark, at the start of the track.

 Medium access presents some minor difficulties, such as a grassy surface.
 You may require a little assistance to get around in some areas.